Wally Dallenbach Jr.: IndyCar

 Initially, Dallenbach followed the steps of his father by pursuing an open-wheel career, taking part the inaugural round of the American Racing Series in 1986, on which he raced four more times over the following two seasons, finishing 3rd at Phoenix in 1988.
 One year before, he had made his CART Indy Car debut at Road America subbing for driver-owner Dick Simon, who had undergone an arm surgery after a fall off his motorbike.
-After qualifying 17th, Dallenbach went off the track late in the race and retired, though he was classified in the 12th and final points paying place.
+After qualifying seventeenth, Dallenbach went off the track late in the race and retired, though he was classified in the twelfth and final points paying place.
 Three years later, in 1990, he took part in three road course races at the end of the season for the Leader Cards team, in place of the departing Pancho Carter, with an 11th place finish at Denver followed by engine failures at Mid-Ohio and Laguna Seca.